TheresaLui/SelfHelpContent_v2/articles/Microsoft.Storage-Blob-AAD-TSG/content-customer-is-facing-a-data-plane-issue--6.md

 # Customer is facing a data plane issue.

 **Data Plane** issues will happen if the user does not have appropriate data plane permissions on the storage account or on the container they are trying to access.
-Depending on the operation user is trying to perform on the blob object, we have sevaral [built-in roles](https://docs.microsoft.com/azure/storage/common/storage-auth-aad#azure-built-in-roles-for-blobs-and-queues) which the customers can assign to a particular user/identity.
+Depending on the operation user is trying to perform on the blob object, we have several [built-in roles](https://docs.microsoft.com/azure/storage/common/storage-auth-aad#azure-built-in-roles-for-blobs-and-queues) which the customers can assign to a particular user/identity.

 - [Storage Blob Data Owner](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#storage-blob-data-owner): Use to set ownership and manage POSIX access control for Azure Data Lake Storage Gen2.
 For more information, see [Access control in Azure Data Lake Storage Gen2](https://docs.microsoft.com/azure/storage/blobs/data-lake-storage-access-control).
 - [Storage Blob Data Contributor](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#storage-blob-data-contributor): Use to grant read/write/delete permissions to Blob storage resources.